Macrometacorp/docs/docs/search/example/patterns.md

 | Rhodes Hotel |
 | ... |

-### Matching Multiple Strings

-Exact value matching can be conducted considering several item values.
-You can use the logical `OR` operator, `IN` operator, or bind parameters.
+You can expand this to include multiple values.
+Use the logical `OR` operator, `IN` operator, or bind parameters.

-The following examples query the same results:
+For example, these queries both return the same result:

 ```sql
 FOR review IN sample1_view1